tylerjlivermore/tylerjlivermore/README.md

 # 👋 Hello, I’m Tyler
 Just getting started on this journey ✨
 - ⚙️ I’m interested in mySQL and automation.
-- 🕯️ My experience is in the development and maintenance of manufacturing and Biomass systems.
+- 🕯️ My experience is in the development and maintenance of manufacturing and Biomass control systems.
 - 🤓 I’m learning Java,mySQL, and their integration with each other.

 <!---